Skip to main content

 }

-4. Add the rings model before the return:
+4. Add the rings model before the return line:

 const ringsModel = getRingsModel(diameter)